-- the parking brake is set - $\bullet\,$ the transmission selector lever is in position P - the ignition is off - all vehicle doors and the hood are closed - the driver's safety belt is unbuckled - the parking lamps and headlamps are off - 1.
+- The parking brake is set. - The transmission is in park (P). - The ignition is off. - All vehicle doors and the hood are closed. - The driver safety belt is unbuckled. - The parking lamps and headlamps are off. - 1.
 Turn the ignition on.
 Do not start the engine. - 2.
 Wait until the safety belt warning light turns off (about one minute). - Step 3 must be completed within 30 seconds after the safety belt warning light turns off. - 3.
 Buckle then unbuckle the safety belt three times at a moderate speed, ending with the safety belt in the unbuckled state. - After Step 3 is complete, the safety belt warning light will be turned on for three seconds. - 4.
 Within about seven seconds of the light turning off, buckle then unbuckle the safety belt. - This will disable the feature for that seating position if it is currently enabled. - This will enable the feature for that seating position if it is currently disabled.